kevinthedang/discord-ollama/docs/events-guide.md

 4. ThreadDelete
     This event signifies that a Discord Thread was deleted.
-    Here any preferences set for a thread are cleared away.
+    Here any preferences set for interaction within the thread are cleared away.